-Capacity charge include investment charge and fixed O&M charge.
-Investment charge is treated as revenue under operating lease and recognized on straight line basis over the lease term.
-Fixed O&M charge is recognized based on the capacity made available in accordance with contractual terms stipulated in PWPA.
+Capacity charge includes investment charge and fixed O&M charge.
+Investment charge is treated as revenue under operating lease and recognised on straight line basis over the lease term.

+Fixed O&M charge is recognised based on the capacity made available in accordance with contractual terms stipulated in PWPA and recognised under IFRS15.